IsmailKefokeris/com411/README.md

-int() #This is a integer function, converts variables into integers using this function, stores whole numbers str() #This is a string function, converts variables into strings using this function, stores words / letters float() #This is a float function, converts variables into floats using this function, can store negatives and positives aswell as decimal places.
+int() #This is a integer function, converts variables into integers using this function, stores whole numbers str() #This is a string function, converts variables into strings using this function, stores words / letters float() #This is a float function, converts variables into floats using this function, can store negatives and positives aswell as decimal places
 ```